mikirosario/ft_transcendence/README.md

 * [Aggarcia](https://profile.intra.42.fr/users/aggarcia)

 ##
-Special thanks to all our fallen mates into the black hole due to the pandemic.
+Special thanks to all our fallen mates into the black hole due to the pandemic.</br>
-Hope they keep swimming.
+Hope they keep swimming.</br>
-Its been hard.
+Its been hard.</br>
 We finish for you guys. (epic sad music in the background)